Continual Test-Time Adaptation for Object Detection with Adaptive Monitoring and Randomized Restoration: EXPERIMENTAL SETUPS

 \subsection{Implementation Details}

-We adopt the Faster R-CNN with ResNet50 \cite{he2016deep} pre-trained on ImageNet \cite{krizhevsky2012imagenet} as the backbone.
-Aligning with \cite{vs2023towards,wang2022continual}, we maintain a batch size of 1 to emulate a real-world application scenario where the detection model adapts toward a continuous influx of images.
+We adopt the Faster R-CNN with ResNet50 \citep{he2016deep} pre-trained on ImageNet \citep{krizhevsky2012imagenet} as the backbone.
+Following \citep{vs2023towards}, we maintain a batch size of 1 to emulate a real-world application scenario where the detector adapts toward a continuous influx of images.
 The source models are trained using an SGD optimizer with a learning rate of 0.001 and a momentum of 0.9.
-Algorithms are implemented leveraging the Detectron2 platform \cite{wu2019detectron2}.
-The metric of mAP at an IoU threshold of 0.5 (mAP@0.5) is employed for evaluation.
+Algorithms are implemented leveraging the Detectron2 \citep{wu2019detectron2}.
+The metric of mAP at an IoU threshold of 0.5 (mAP\@0.5) is employed for evaluation.
 Each experiment is conducted on 1 NVIDIA A800 GPU.
-More hyper-parameters and implementation details are provided in the supplementary material.